DSpace/RestContract/input-forms.md

 Exposed links:
 * value-pairs: list of value-pairs used by the specific input-form
-* collections: list of collections that explicitly use such input-form Inside the field definition we will have links if appropriate to ** metadata: the link to the metadataregistry entry
+* collections: list of collections that explicitly use such input-form

+Inside the field definition we will have links if appropriate to
+* metadata: the link to the metadataregistry entry
-** authority: a definition of the authority used by the field (mainly to retrieve the autocomplete/lookup endpoint) ** vocabulary: the link to the vocabulary xml file
+* authority: a definition of the authority used by the field (mainly to retrieve the autocomplete/lookup endpoint)
+* vocabulary: the link to the vocabulary xml file
-** value-pair: the list of entries for dropdown, checkbox, etc.
+* value-pair: the list of entries for dropdown, checkbox, etc.

+## Search methods
+### findByCollection
+**/api/configuration/input-forms/search/findByCollection?uuid=<:collection-uuid>**

+It returns the input form that apply to a specific collection eventually fallback to the default configuration

 ## Linked entities
 ### Value pairs